 Office Hours in the Pit:

 My team and I have held Office Hours in the Pit almost every week school has been in session since last March.
-This one hour office hour period in the center of campus allows anyone to come talk to my executive branch officers and myself about any issues or questions related to UNC and student government.
+This one-hour office hour period in the center of campus allows anyone to come talk to my Executive Branch Officers and myself about any issues or questions related to UNC and Student Government.
 It’s also been a great way for us to field queries and opinions from students at large as well as advertise our upcoming events.
-In the coming weeks the Student Body Secretary is working with her executive assistants to come up with more structured office hour periods to hopefully engage even more students in discussion.
+In the coming weeks the Student Body Secretary is continuing to work with her executive assistants to come up with structured office hour topics and interactive events to hopefully engage even more students in discussion.
 Office hours this semester are held from 11:00am-Noon every Wednesday in the Pit and if it rains they are in the Student Government Suite.

 Northside Compass Group: